Upgrading PostgreSQL

 sudo vi /etc/PostgreSQL/{version}/main/postgresql.conf

-Restarting the PostgreSQL service
+Restarting the PostgreSQL and Enterprise Manager services

 1. To restart the PostgreSQL service, enter:

-sudo systemctl restart postgresql@13-main.service
+sudo systemctl restart postgresql@17-main

 Note: The service name may differ on your system.

-1. Load the database backup:
+1. Load the database backup if required:

-psql -U postgres -d "EnterpriseManager" -f ~/pg_backup.psql
+psql -U postgres -d "EnterpriseManager" -f ~/pg_backup_4.psql

 1. Start all Enterprise Manager services: